algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

-# 5. User Interface Design
+# 5. **User Interface Design**

-The User Interface (UI) design is a critical component of the recruitment app, aimed at providing an intuitive, engaging, and user-friendly experience for both candidates and employers.
+The User Interface (UI)<sup id="a10">[10](#f10)</sup>   design is a critical component of the recruitment app, aimed at providing an intuitive, engaging, and user-friendly experience for both candidates and employers.
 This section outlines the principles, structure, and features of the UI design.

 ## 5.1 Design Principles
 The UI design of the recruitment app(ADOPTE 1 CANDIDAT) is guided by the following principles: